 Was completely staggered

 Announced, "I am She!"

 A clerihew was written by the students of Sherborne School in England about their alumnus Alan Turing, the founder of computing.
-Turing was at King's College, Cambridge before going to Princeton University and becoming attached to Einstein's Institute for Advanced International Studies before he was brought to the Bletchley Park code-breaking group during World War II.
+Turing was at King's College, Cambridge before going to Princeton University, attached to Einstein's Institute for Advanced International Studies, and then joining the Bletchley Park code-breaking group during World War II.